ymehili/AREA/docs/product-requirements-document.md

 #### Story 1.1: Project Scaffolding and Containerization
 **As a** developer, **I want** a properly configured monorepo with a `docker-compose.yml` file, **so that** I can have a consistent development environment and a foundation for building the frontend and backend applications.
 **Acceptance Criteria**
-1. A monorepo structure is created, with separate packages/directories for the Flutter frontend and the FastAPI backend.
+1. A monorepo structure is created, with separate packages/directories for the web client, mobile app, and the FastAPI backend.
 2. A root `docker-compose.yml` file is created.
-3. The `docker-compose.yml` file defines three services: `server`, `client_web`, and `client_mobile`.
+3. The `docker-compose.yml` file defines three services: `server`, `web`, and `mobile_web`.
 4. Running `docker compose build` successfully builds placeholder Docker images for all three services without errors.
 5. The `docker-compose.yml` correctly configures the service dependencies (`client_web` depends on `server`).